Visit Cape Tribulation, where the rainforest meets the ocean, Australia

 Pit Stop: Mossman Gorge

 At times I felt like I was the only person for miles, just me and the great tall trees around me.
-‘Dreamtime Walks’ are also available to visitors, with local indigenous Kuku Yalanji guides showing you traditional plant uses and explaining the history and myths of their people.
-The visitor centre also has a café and free hot showers (absolute heaven when you’re living in your car).
+Dreamtime Walks are also available to visitors, with local Kuku Yalanji guides showing you traditional plant uses and explaining the history and myths of their people.
+The visitor centre also has a café and free hot showers (absolute heaven when you’re living in your car, like I was).
 I also managed to almost step on a small snake on the walk back along the road – I don’t know who got a bigger fright, me or the snake!

 Arriving at Cape Tribulation

 Cape Tribulation itself is a beautiful beach right at the end of the sealed road.
 From here, only 4WD vehicles should continue north.
 The curving arc of golden sand is the only gap between the rainforest and the blue ocean.
 A short walk through mangroves brings you to a lookout over the beach.
-On the other side of the peninsula is yet another gorgeous beach to wander – Myall Beach.
-In the Cape Tribulation village is the Turtle Rock Café, a nice place to stop for lunch (or hide from the rain, in my case).
+Just south of the tiny forest peninsula is yet another gorgeous beach to wander – Myall Beach and the Dubuji Boardwalk.

 Walking in the rain across the beach at Cape Tribulation, Queensland

-When visiting Cape Tribulation, if you’re not on a very tight budget (like I was), there’s a huge amount of activities to do – horse riding along the beach, zip lining, ocean safaris out to the Great Barrier Reef, farmstays, etc. The famous Daintree Discovery Centre is an interactive rainforest experience, with a tall lookout tower and cassowaries commonly spotted (one of the animal species that was on my unique Australian wildlife bucket list).
+When visiting Cape Tribulation, if you’re not on a very tight budget (like I was), there’s a huge amount of activities to do – horse riding along the beach, wildlife river cruises, zip lining, ocean safaris out to the Great Barrier Reef, farmstays, etc. The famous Daintree Discovery Centre is an interactive rainforest experience, with a tall lookout tower and cassowaries commonly spotted (one of the animal species that was on my unique Australian wildlife bucket list).

 The Jindalba boardwalk right next to the Discovery Centre is definitely worth doing.
 I started this short walk in my flip-flops and a string top; within minutes it was pouring!
 Luckily the canopy above kept most of the deluge off me.
 And I have to say, I loved it all the more for the rain!
 The colours of the forest were so much more vibrant, the smells more real, everything just felt more ALIVE.
 And anyway, what’s the rainforest without some rain?